 The text became the topic of one of the first discussion sessions on Academia.edu and was widely picked up and redistributed (illustrating, thus, the exact point it was making).
 To the extent that the arguments in the text still require clarification and further elaboration, I wish to offer one point in what follows – about money.

 As an element of background, it is good to recall that academic publishing is an extraordinarily lucrative business – in fact, one of the most lucrative businesses around.
-In 2013, Elsevier-Reed (one of the giants in the field) reported a net profit rate of 39% – a margin which for most other domains of industry belongs to the realms of dreams.
+In 2013, Elsevier-Reed (one of the giants in the field) reported a net profit rate of 39% – a margin which for most other domains of industry belongs to the realm of dreams.
 Part of this is due to the escalation of subscription costs for academic journals, which has risen at a level three times higher than other average commodity costs since 1986.
 Academic publishing is, if one wishes, a robber economy.
 Open Access negotiations, especially those in which so-called “Gold Open Access” is the target, involve the payment of several thousands of Euro’s for a single article to be made Open Access.
 I refer the reader to the earlier text for details.

 Grasping the nature of the transactions involved in all of this can be helped by the following illustration.
 Here is part of a copyright agreement I recently concluded with a prominent academic publisher.